xiaoronglv/CKAD-exercises/a.core_concepts.md

 </p>
 </details>

 ### Change pod's image to nginx:1.7.1.
-Observe that the container will be restarted as soon as the image gets pulled (🔴 x 1)
+Observe that the container will be restarted as soon as the image gets pulled

 <details><summary>show</summary>
 <p>